 Prison Time Calculator

 The Prison Time Calculator is designed to estimate the duration of imprisonment based on specific legal parameters.
 Its primary function is to provide clarity to individuals, legal professionals, and families navigating the complex landscape of sentencing.
-By inputting variables such as sentence length, good behavior credits, and parole eligibility, you gain a clearer understanding of time served versus time remaining.
+By inputting variables such as total sentence length (in years), good-time/behavior credit, parole eligibility, pretrial jail time, and an optional mandatory minimum, you gain a clearer understanding of the earliest possible release and the maximum time likely to be served.
 This calculator serves as a bridge between legal terminologies and practical expectations, enabling you to make informed decisions regarding legal strategies or personal preparations.

 Prison Time Calculator – Estimate Actual Time Served with Credits & Parole